es098712/Columbia-President-Emails/README.md

   - Average syllables per word
 - These metrics were averaged across all emails for each president.

-### 5. Visualization
-- Matplotlib was used to plot topic distributions and readability metrics.
-- Side-by-side bar graphs and statistical comparisons were used to highlight rhetorical trends and complexity in presidential communications.

 ## License

 📄 This project is licensed under [CC BY-NC-ND 4.0](LICENSE).